Frequently Asked Questions

 Yes, but we recommend that you try to meditate at home by yourself first so that you have some idea of what to expect.
 For a helpful introduction, see BBC Learning: Why do Buddhists Meditate?, and this guide to postures for meditation.
 For walking meditation, this article from Tricycle magazine is useful.

 Yes, all are welcome.
 If you'd like to learn more, there is an opportunity to chat with others before meditation begins.
-At out indoor meetings, we have a selection of books to borrow - please also see our recommended reading page.
+We also have a selection of books to borrow - please also see our recommended reading page.

 Do I need to come every week?